benbossc/R-Webscraping/README.md

 ```

 Take a look at ```pop2```.
 Now we have a data frame that could be used for different kinds of analysis and visualization.

+## Q4-Q6
+Q4: Take a data table from a web page of your choosing and convert to an R data frame.
+Include comments that document steps you're taking in that process.

+Q5: Document and describe your strategies for Q4.
+What were some issues you rain across and how did you problem solve?

+Q6: